 I've written about this before in more general terms (What Does the Self Consist of?), but in this post I'll try to get a little more specific.
 I think a major part of the foundation of who any of us is is the sum of our life experiences.
 No one else has had the exact… Continue reading What Is It That Makes You, You?

 Skinny Hobbit of Growing Into Myself recently did a post on ring theory, which I hadn't heard of before.
 I was curious to learn more, and one of the sources she mentioned was an article on ring theory in the LA Times.
 Ring theory was developed by clinical psychologist Susan Silk.
 After having breast cancer… Continue reading Ring Theory – How to Support Grieving People

 Social phobia, also known as social anxiety disorder, can be a crippling condition that makes it extremely difficult to be around people.
 It affects around 13% of the population at some point during their lifetime.
 A key element of the condition is a fear of doing something that will result in humiliation.
 That's not me. … Continue reading Why It’s Hard For Me To Be Around People

-The Year of the Introvert by Michaela Chung is a book that is wholeheartedly pro-introvert, and takes that stance that introversion is not a limitation.
-The tone has a motivational, coaching style as the author encourages you to embrace your authentic self.
-The book defines introverts as "people who gain energy in solitude and lose … Continue reading Book Review: The Year of the Introvert
+The Year of the Introvert by Michaela Chung is a book that is wholeheartedly pro-introvert.
+The book defines introverts as "people who gain energy in solitude and lose energy in stimulating environments."
+The author's stance is that introversion is not a limitation.
+The tone has a motivational, coaching style as the author encourages you to… Continue reading Book Review: The Year of the Introvert

-I had originally planned to use the feature image within this post, but just this morning I came across the photo above and LOVED it.
 Introversion and extroversion are personality traits lying at opposite ends of a spectrum.
 Some people fit with one extreme or another, but many people fall somewhere in the middle.
-Introversion … Continue reading How Common is Introversion?
+Introversion & extroversion – what's the difference?
+Much of the difference between the two comes down to energy – where someone tends to focus it, and… Continue reading How Common is Introversion?